Full Article

 Nightmares are common, especially in children, and usually reflect nothing more than fear or stress.
 For those that suffer from frequent nightmares, nightmare disorder may be present.
 According to the Diagnostic and Statistical Manual of Mental Disorders, a nightmare disorder is indicated in the absence of the presence of another mental disorder, such as post-traumatic stress disorder, effects of a substance, such as antidepressants or narcotics, or a general medical condition.
 [2]

-Genetics May Play a Role in Nightmare Disorder
+Genetics May Play a Role in Nightmare Disorders

-One study that investigated the role that genetics plays in incidence of nightmares found that genetics was a factor.
-Analyzing sets of twins, the researchers concluded that genetics was a factor in 47% of the cases with children, and 37% of the adults.
+One study that investigated genetics’ role in the incidence of nightmares found that genetics was a factor.
+Analyzing sets of twins, the researchers concluded that genetics was a factor in 47% of the cases with children and 37% of the adults.
 In both cases, those suffering frequent nightmares had a higher likelihood of an underlying psychiatric disorder.
 [3]

 Common Nightmare Catalysts More Likely

-There are such a wide variety of factors that can cause nightmares, it is more likely that something other than genetics is the culprit.
-Stress is a common nightmare catalyst especially if the stress is induced by a major traumatic event such as the death or illness of a loved one.
+Such a wide variety of factors can cause nightmares; it is more likely that something other than genetics is the culprit.
+Stress is a common nightmare catalyst, especially if the stress is induced by a major traumatic event such as the death or illness of a loved one.

 Additional nightmare causes include medications, both prescription and illicit, alcohol consumption as well as alcohol withdrawal, and sleep disorders such as sleep deprivation and sleep apnea.
 [4]